 Read More From Feltmagnet

 Fold the bottom squares under so that each covers the one beneath.
 Only tape the last (outermost) one to the one beneath it.
 (I found that if I taped all of them, the additional glue warped the pyramid's shape.)

 My original Pyramid Kite Design makes a tetrahedron, a pyramid with exactly four faces, each of them a triangle.
 It's not quite an Egyptian pyramid shape, but it's easy to turn it into a proper Egyptian pyramid—just add one more straw to the bottom!
 Add more straws and you can make a larger pyramid than the paper model I gave you above.

-- Eight drinking straws.
-If the store only has bendy straws, snip them just below the bendy joint.
+- 8 drinking straws.
+Note: If the store only has bendy straws, snip them just below the bendy joint.

 My instructions work as long as the four bottom straws are all the same length, and the four top straws are all the same length.
 But what if you want to match the angle of a typical Egyptian pyramid?
 What if you want a project that involves more math?

 In that case, try this online pyramid calculator that I used to create the paper model above.
 Measure one of the straws you'll be using for the bottom.
 It can be in centimeters or inches!
 This is your BASE EDGE.
 Then pick the ANGLE for your pyramid.
 (The Great Pyramid of Khufu has a slope, or face-to-base (f/b) angle, of 51.85399 degrees, for your information.
 Here's a dense article with a chart of the angles of several Egyptian pyramids.)
 Once you've chosen the base edge and the f/b angle, click "calculate" on the online pyramid calculator.
 The SLANT EDGE will be the length you need to cut the other four straws, the ones that rise up and meet at the top.